How to develop a leaving care plan

 Explore their financial entitlements

-- Think about what supports and entitlements will help the young person – FACS or Centrelink benefits?
+- Think about what supports and entitlements will help the young person – DCJ or Centrelink benefits?

 - Transition to Independent Living Allowance (TILA) - paid to eligible young people in instalments or as a one-off payment of up $1,500.
 It should be added to every leaving care plan and utilised to meet the needs of the young person.
 Caseworkers must apply on behalf of the young person using the NSW TILA application form.